plxtra/motif-core/etc/motif-core.api.md

     constructor(dataItemId: DataItemId, dataItemRequestNr: Integer, errorText: string, allowedRetryTypeId: AdiPublisherSubscription.AllowedRetryTypeId);
 }

+// Warning: (ae-missing-release-tag) "ErrorPublisherSubscriptionDataMessage_DataNotAvailable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ErrorPublisherSubscriptionDataMessage_DataNotAvailable extends ErrorPublisherSubscriptionDataMessage {
+    constructor(dataItemId: DataItemId, dataItemRequestNr: Integer, errorText: string);
+}

 // Warning: (ae-missing-release-tag) "ErrorPublisherSubscriptionDataMessage_Internal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)